 Therefore, visitors can easily access some of the city’s fabulous restaurants, theaters, shopping centers, and museums.
 There are also plenty of attractions in the area, like the International Balloon Museum or Albuquerque Biopark presenting a small zoo, botanic gardens, and aquarium.

-They offer all RV, cabin, and tent camping in a mountain meadow surrounded by Sandia’s wilderness.
+They offer all RV camping, cabin, and tent camping in a mountain meadow surrounded by Sandia’s wilderness.
 There are full-hookup pull-thru sites with 50/30/20 amp service, as well as back-in water and electric sites.
-The tent sites are isolated from the RV park so that tenters can gather from a relaxing and safe environment.
+The tent sites are isolated from the RV resort so that tenters can gather from a relaxing and safe environment.
 If you prefer to spend a night in a cabin, there are both budget and deluxe ones available.

-Settled on the historic Route 66 in Santa Rosa, the Santa Rosa Campground & RV Park boasts 100 different sites, from RV hook-ups and tent sites to a comfortable cabin for the ultimate rustic experience.
+Settled on the historic Route 66 in Santa Rosa, the Santa Rosa Campground boasts 100 different sites, from RV hook-ups and tent sites to a comfortable cabin for the ultimate rustic experience.

 Santa Rosa has loads to offer, even for the most demanding campers.
 Some of the area’s attractions include the Billy the Kid Museum, the Pecos River Bridge, or the Blue Hole, one of the most popular scuba diving destinations.